Developing .NET Applications on Linux

 3.5 - Running Rider on Linux

-Once installed, you can run it and see how everything works perfectly.
+After installing, you can launch it and see everything works perfectly.

 rider debug linux

-In my case, I used the project that we cloned in section 3.1
+In my case, I used the project we cloned in section 3.1

 Conclusion

-• In this post, we've seen several solid reasons to use Linux instead of Windows or Mac.
+• In this post we’ve looked at several compelling reasons to use Linux instead of Windows or Mac.

-• A quick summary of different Linux distributions
+• A brief overview of various Linux distributions

-• How to configure our development environment on Linux to develop in .NET
+• How to configure our development environment on Linux for .NET development

 This post was translated from Spanish.
 You can see the original one here.